William ‘Brock’ Long was confirmed last week by the U.S. Senate to serve as the next Administrator for the Federal Emergency Management Agency (FEMA);

 House Passes Legislation to Streamline Water Storage Projects

-For more information about Administrator Long, please click here.
+For more information about the legislation, click here.

 Interior Department Seeks Input on Regulatory Reform

 The Department of the Interior established a Regulatory Reform Task Force this past March and is now requesting input from the public on ways it can improve implementation of regulatory reform initiatives and policies;

 Specifically, the Department is requesting input on regulations that may be considered for repeal, replacement or modification;